nhantt92/fuelgauge/README.md

 * CS is not connected, tied to low.
 * On chip charge pump is used
 * be careful with SWIM port, better leave 5V pin unconnected and use USB supply, one short-circuit will blow that tiny diode.

+## Known issues

+* EEPROM backup may lost data when unplugged.
+* fonts spends too much flash, forced switching from `--opt-code-speed` to `--opt-code-size`